convisoappsec/conviso-docs/docs/integrations/aws-codebuild.md

      - pip3 install conviso-flowcli
  pre_build:
    commands:
-     - flow sast run
+     - conviso sast run
 ```

-In the above pipeline, we didn't use any options to the ```flow sast run``` command.
+In the above pipeline, we didn't use any options to the ```conviso sast run``` command.
 In this case, the default behavior is to perform the analysis of the entire repository.
 This is because the default values used for the ```--start-commit``` and ```--end-commit``` options use first commit and current commit (HEAD), respectively.

 Alternatively, we can specify the diff range manually.
 In the example below, we scan between the current commit and the immediately previous one on the current branch, so the findings will be found only at the last commit changes: